samcarpentier/coding-exercice-1/README.md

 * Handling of unicode characters, `\n`, `\r` and `\r\n` is simplistic.
 The bare minimum was done to make the program work with the dataset present in the [`texts/`](./texts/) folder.

 * There is no STDIN timeout if no data is _piped_ into the process and no filenames are provided as positional arguments.
 The program will hang indefinitely if no input is provided.

+* Docker setup uses legacy multi-stage Dockerfile build instead of relying on the new `buildx` feature.
+This could be improved.